Fatal Illusion

 "Fatal Illusion" is a song by American thrash metal band Megadeth.
-It was released as the lead single from their fifteenth studio album, Dystopia on October 1st, 2015, and as a CD release on October 9th of the same year.
+It was released as the lead single from their fifteenth studio album, Dystopia on October 1, 2015, and as a CD release on October 9 of the same year.

 Music and lyrics

-According to the bands website, "the lyrics are about a person who is a misfit in society and ends up getting taken before the judicial system…"
+According to the band's website, "the lyrics are about a person who is a misfit in society and ends up getting taken before the judicial system…"

 Performances

-The song debuted live in Perth, Australia, on October 16th, 2015.
+The song debuted live in Perth, Australia, on October 16, 2015.
 Megadeth guitarists Dave Mustaine and Kiko Loureiro did a playthrough of the song for Guitar World magazine.

 Critical reception

 Loudwire ranked "Fatal Illusion" as the thirteenth best metal song of 2015.

 The song was ranked the fourth greatest from the album by Return Of Rock.